Danko-Lab/dREG/README.md

 Usage instructions:
 ===================

-dREG provides two solutions to identify TREs in this R packages.
+dREG provides two solutions to identify TREs in this R package.

 The first solution implemented in the early package, is to ***predict dREG scores*** and detect the broad dREG peaks with the aid of Perl program.
 In order to identify narrow peak, these broad peaks need to be refined using dREG-HD package.

 The second solution implements the peak calling function using the dREG scores based on the imporved SVR model.
-Compared with the broad peaks, this solution generate the narrow peaks with peak score, probability, center position.
+Compared with the broad peaks in the first solution, this solution generates the narrow peaks with peak score, probability, center position.

 ## 1) Predicting dREG scores